 Spread the hard rubber discs apart along the solid brass pin by hand to match the spacing of your strings.
 Then place the white nylon "side-support" on whichever side of the fingerboard works the best (if you are only capo-ing a few strings, this matters for stability.)
 The discs do not move on the pin, even if you drop the capo, and you can take it on and off your guitar and put it in the case and it will still be adjusted in the same configuration you left it in and ready to pop right on the guitar for the next time you use it.
 If you have a guitar with a very curved fingerboard (such as a Fender electric), you can even remove the rubber discs and bend the pin a little.
 You may not be able to attach it at the 12th fret of a classical guitar or other 12-fret necks with large neck heels, and you will find it is not easy to reach over it or around it.
 When you do reach over it, you will generally not move the discs around so as to require re-seating them.
 You can remove some discs to improve access to notes under and behind it.

 When you move it from the 2nd fret to the 7th fret, for example, you generally need to space the discs apart wider, because most guitars get wider as you go up the neck.
 If you are constantly switching the capo from fret 2 to fret 7, you might want to have 2 of them to avoid making this adjustment all the time.
-You can buy two Third Hands for the cost of one SpiderCapo, which is an advantage.

 The Third Hand took me 9 seconds to change configurations and put on, and only 6 seconds to move up 2 frets.
 When I took it off, set it down, and put it back on, it took only 4 seconds.
 (It takes me 2 seconds to put on a Shubb Esus capo.)
 This is a real issue for a performer- if you set the SpiderCapo capo in place, play a song, then take it off and put in on a few songs later, it will need to be carefully re-seated the second time.
 This might prove to be a problem when you are nervous at a big gig, in poor stage lighting, or after a few beers.
 It is also possible when reaching over the Spidercapo to accidentally knock the levers out of position in such a way that they will lose their grip and they will need a quick re-adjustment.